 Be sure that if you’re using any medication or treatment as part of treating your thinning hair issue, that you always follow your doctor’s instructions exactly for them to work properly.

 Excessive styling and processing such as heat-styling tools or chemical relaxers can cause dry and brittle strands which contribute further to the severity of the situation by leading to more breakage; therefore it’s recommended that you avoid these types of styling techniques while trying any form of treatment specially designed for thinning locks.

 Stay away from tight hairstyles like ponytails or buns which tend to tug at delicate strands, causing them additional stress resulting in more shedding over time.
-Avoiding these types of styles can help protect what glorious mane remains healthy while attempting methods used to treat hair loss issues already present on the scalp.

 How To Disguise Your Hairline When Suffering From Hair Loss?